SUNSET OF FURMANKIND

 Dante slipped in beside the botanist and surprised her by sliding an arm around her waist.
 “If you don’t have any more luck with him, you know where to find me,” he said with a sly expression.
 “Jenni just gave me permission to play around if you want it.”

 What if they were right?
-Maybe it wasn’t her after all, but Jon’s original feelings toward Furs that kept him from accepting her?
+Maybe it was not her after all, but Jon’s original feelings toward Furs that kept him from accepting her?
 She doubted that anyone but he could ever change that, so her hopes may be groundless.

 Perhaps Jenni and Dante were right.
 Maybe she should give up on Jon and look to one of the other males for company.
 It was anybody’s guess how long it might be before any of them were called to serve on another world, and since she was lonely now, it might be time to look around.